 - Moderate size of each order (moderate force)

-- Moderate cost of changing (moderate force)
+- Moderate cost of switching (moderate force)

 Bargaining Power of IBM’s Suppliers (Moderate Force)